PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 source checkpoint emitted byte-identical float32, float16, correspondence, and schema artifacts.

+The direct Split channelwise tail now shares that indexed owner while retaining a separate root plan.
+It recognizes one exact private NHWC-to-NCHW Transpose feeding a channel Split directly, then permits the same closed unary, binary, Concat, and downstream Split closure plus the historically supported Slice family.
+The former lowerer implementation is a compatibility dispatcher; its two ordered production positions and stats key are unchanged, and both calls supply Session `LayoutState`.

+Slice propagation requires an exact three-input, one-output rank-four Slice.
+Begin and size must be immutable typed INT32 or INT64 four-element constants, the declared dtypes must agree, and the original NCHW and converted NHWC Slice results must both agree with static output metadata and compatible dynamic signatures.
+Begin and size are permuted from `[N,C,H,W]` to `[N,H,W,C]` only as part of the complete tail transaction.
+Constants used exclusively by planned Slice input slots may change in place; constants with any unrelated consumer receive one deterministic shared clone for all planned uses.
+Conflicting roles, producer-backed constants, variables, public constants, invalid bounds, dtype mismatches, and per-axis quantization reject the candidate.

+Closure discovery begins only from root Split outputs.
+The raw Transpose input is deliberately not treated as converted closure state, so unrelated consumers of that NHWC source remain untouched.
+Root and downstream Split axes use the same copy-on-write INT32/INT64 contract as the binary-root family.
+Unsupported closure consumers, dead converted branches, public intermediates, multiple outputs, duplicate producers, stale order, and shared Transpose outputs reject the entire plan before mutation.

+The common immutable tail plan owns metadata, Split-axis updates, Concat-axis updates, grouped Slice-constant updates, the accepted closure, and the sole terminal output adapter.
+It is resolved again immediately before apply and preflighted against every input/output slot and allocated name.
+Differential graph-index updates, differential LayoutState synchronization, a configurable 32-rewrite ceiling, and success-only pruning preserve the same bounded transactional contract as the binary-root family.

+Pre-extraction characterization observed zero direct-root matches in all runtime invocations on the same five short representatives.
+Twenty focused tests cover INT32 and INT64 constants, static and dynamic signatures, numerical equivalence, grouped shared-constant cloning, an unrelated source consumer, candidate limits, idempotence, and thirteen unsafe transactional no-op cases.
+The direct and binary-root suites pass together, and a sequential YuNet comparison against the preceding checkpoint emits byte-identical float32, float16, correspondence, and schema artifacts.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter